Last Updated: March 26, 2026

 High-quality carnivore pellets and sticks (Hikari Massivore, Northfin Carnivore, etc.) should form the staple diet once the fish is weaned.
 Supplement with frozen foods like whole silversides, smelt, shrimp, and krill.
 Live foods like earthworms are excellent treats.
 Avoid using live feeder fish as a regular food source due to the risk of introducing parasites and diseases.
 If you must use feeders during weaning, quarantine them first.

 Juveniles need to be fed 2-3 times daily to support their rapid growth rate.
-Adults can be fed once daily or every other day, depending on the food type and portion size.
+Adults is fed once daily or every other day, depending on the food type and portion size.
 Avoid fatty foods and never feed mammalian meats.

 Breeding & Reproduction